Sara Schuhardt is a performing flutist and

 Tess Halonen hails from sunny Las Cruces, New Mexico, where she began playing flute at the age of 11.
 She studied privately with Jenny Paulson-Krueger before attending The University of Denver, where she studied with Pamela Endsley.
 To enhance her flute playing, she studied extended flute technique with Marilyn Prestia.
 She is an active and enthusiastic performing artist in Colorado.
 She is a member of the Aurora Symphony Orchestra, and The Colorado Wind Ensemble.
 Ms. Halonen enjoys teaching a studio full of dedicated flute students in Denver, CO, as well as coaching flute sectionals for Cherry Creek Public Schools.
 She also performs in Sahaja, a flute and guitar chamber ensemble focused primarily on Spanish composers.
 Recently, she was awarded a Professional Fellowship at the Hawaii Performing Arts Festival.
 She has performed in masterclasses with Alan Weiss, Brook Ferguson, Tadeu Coelho, Amy Porter, Lisa Garner Santa and she has studied privately with Patricia Surman for the past year.
 In addition to being a freelance musician, Tess holds degrees in mathematics and physics and continues to work on various contract assignments related to healthcare analytics, medical economics and data science.

-Kathryn Hendrickson is a flutist and educator from Fairbanks, Alaska.
+Kathryn Eagles is a flutist and educator from Fairbanks, Alaska.
+She

-She holds both a bachelor’s (BM) and master’s degree (MA) from the University
+holds both a bachelor’s (BM) and master’s degree (MA) from the University of

-In addition to her studies at the university, she participated in masterclasses
+Colorado Boulder.
+In addition to her studies at the university, she

 Hailed by the Santa Barbara News Pressas a “dazzlingly brilliant” and “breathtaking” flutist with “tremendous skill,” Dr. Megan Lanz enjoys her multi-faceted career as a pedagogue, international solo performer, orchestral musician, and pit orchestra musician.
 She maintains an active studio in Colorado, and her students have continued on to attend the Interlochen Arts Academy, The Colburn School, and many other colleges and universities.